-Is more multiple step and hands on.
+Is more multiple-step and hands-on.
 If you purchase an espresso machine, in order to get the highest quality espresso possible you will have to play a big role in the actual brewing process.
 First, coffee beans must be very finely ground; coarsely ground beans will not work well for espresso.
-Once beans are the “consistency of powdered sugar”, they are added to a filter with packed with a tamping tool.
+Once beans are the “consistency of powdered sugar”, they are added to a filter packed with a tamping tool.
 About 1 oz of water is used for every shot desired

 Crema is not automatically produced; you have to apply certain techniques in order to obtain this result if desired.
 Also note that, unlike Nespresso Vertuoline, espresso machines are solely made to produce espresso.